YSHebron/cs21-mp2-scp-extension/README.md

 This guide will only focus on the Vivado platform.
 Analogous steps can be expected in EDA Playground.
 1. Start Vivado.
 Complete the set-up and account registration process.
 2. Once Vivado is started, open an existing workbench through File.
 Select the following directory in your clone of this repository: `CS21_Project2_v2\`.
 This step will load all Design and Simulation sources to your Vivado session.
 3. Once the workbench has loaded, you may begin testing the added instructions.
-Select the appropriate testbench for the desired instruction that you will test in the Sources pane.
+Select the appropriate testbench for the desired instruction that you will test in the Sources pane, right click it, and select "Move to top".
+4. Reorder the hiearchy of files by refreshing the Sources pane.
+5. Open `memfile.mem` in the Vivado Sources pane, and its contents will appear in a tab the Vivado Editor panel.
+6. Copy the contents of the desired instruction test from `Instruction Tests\` to `memfile.mem` (overwrite it).
+7. Finally, hit Simulate from the Menu Bar.
+This will produce a waveform diagram that you may examine for any errors (as we did in the documentation).
+You may also watch the Console Log panel for any issues (the testbench is very verbose).

-### **Sample I/O**
+### **Sample I/O (sll)**
-For the 4x4 solver, an input is formatted as:
+For the sll instruction, you will open `Instruction Tests\sll memfile.txt` and copy its machine code contents to your `memfile.mem`.
 ```
 1000
 0001
 0400
 0020
 ```

-Which outputs:
+An assembly translation of that machine code can be found in  `Instruction Tests\sll tester.asm`.
+Simulating this will then output the following waveform diagram:
 ```
 1342
 4231